-The TPS54388C-Q1 device is a 6-V, 3-A, synchronous step-down (buck) converter with two integrated n-channel MOSFETs.
-To improve performance during line and load transients, the device implements a constant-frequency, peak-current-mode control, which reduces output capacitance and simplifies external frequency-compensation design.
+The TPS57114C-Q1 device is a 6-V, 4-A, synchronous step-down (buck) converter with two integrated n-channel MOSFETs.
+To improve performance during line and load transients, the device implements a constant-frequency, peak-current-mode control which reduces output capacitance and simplifies external frequency-compensation design.
 The wide switching-frequency range of 200 kHz to 2000 kHz allows for efficiency and size optimization when selecting the output-filter components.
-A resistor to ground on the RT/CLK pin sets the switching frequency.
-The device has an internal phase-lock loop (PLL) on the RT/CLK pin that synchronizes the power-switch turnon to a falling edge of an external system clock.
+Adjust the switching frequency using a resistor to ground on the RT/CLK pin.
+The device has an internal phase-lock loop (PLL) on the RT/CLK pin that synchronizes the power-switch turnon to the falling edge of an external system clock.

-The TPS54388C-Q1 device has a typical default start-up voltage of 2.45 V. The EN pin has an internal pullup current source that one can use to adjust the input-voltage undervoltage lockout (UVLO) with two external resistors.
+The TPS57114C-Q1 device has a typical default start-up voltage of 2.45 V. The EN pin has an internal pullup current source; to adjust the input-voltage undervoltage lockout (UVLO), use two external resistors on the EN pin.
 In addition, the pullup current provides a default condition, allowing the device to operate when the EN pin is floating.
-The total operating current for the device is typically 515 μ A when not switching and under no load.
-With the device disabled, the supply current is typically 5.5 μ A.
+The total operating current for the TPS57114C-Q1 device is typically 515 μA when not switching and under no load.
+When the device is disabled, the typical supply current is less than 5.5 μA.

-The integrated 12-m Ω MOSFETs allow for high-efficiency power-supply designs with continuous output currents up to 3 A.
+The integrated 12-m Ω MOSFETs allow for high-efficiency power-supply designs with continuous output currents up to 4 A.

-The TPS54388C-Q1 device reduces the external component count by integrating the boot recharge diode.
+The TPS57114C-Q1 device reduces the external component count by integrating the boot recharge diode.
 A capacitor between the BOOT and PH pins supplies the bias voltage for the integrated high-side MOSFET.
-A UVLO circuit monitors the boot-capacitor voltage and turns off the high-side MOSFET when the voltage falls below a preset threshold.
-This BOOT circuit allows the TPS54388C-Q1 device to operate approaching 100% duty cycle.
-The lower limit for stepping down the output voltage is the 0.8-V reference.
+A UVLO circuit, which monitors the boot-capacitor voltage, turns off the high-side MOSFET when the voltage falls below a preset threshold.
+This BOOT circuit allows the TPS57114C-Q1 device to operate approaching 100% duty cycle.
+The output voltage can be stepped down to as low as the 0.8-V reference.

-The TPS54388C-Q1 device has a power-good comparator (PWRGD) with 2% hysteresis.
+The TPS57114C-Q1 device has a power-good comparator (PWRGD) with 2% hysteresis.

-The TPS54388C-Q1 device minimizes excessive output overvoltage transients by taking advantage of the overvoltage power-good comparator.
-A regulated output voltage exceeding 109% of the nominal voltage activates the overvoltage comparator, turning off the high-side MOSFET and masking it from turning on until the output voltage is lower than 107% of the nominal voltage.
+The TPS57114C-Q1 device minimizes excessive output overvoltage transients by taking advantage of the overvoltage power-good comparator.
+A regulated output voltage exceeding 109% of the nominal voltage activates the overvoltage comparator, which turns off the high-side MOSFET and masks it from turning on until the output voltage is lower than 107% of the nominal voltage.

-A use of the SS/TR (slow start pr tracking) pin is to minimize inrush currents or provide power-supply sequencing during power up.
-Couple a small-value capacitor to the pin for slow start.
+The SS/TR (slow-start or tracking) pin minimizes inrush currents or provides power-supply sequencing during power up.
+Connect a small-value capacitor to the pin for slow start.
 Discharging the SS/TR pin before the output powers up ensures a repeatable restart after an overtemperature fault, UVLO fault, or disabled condition.

-The use of a frequency foldback circuit reduces the switching frequency during start-up and overcurrent fault conditions to help limit the inductor current.
+The use of a frequency-foldback circuit reduces the switching frequency during start-up and overcurrent fault conditions to help limit the inductor current.